Nermin Bašić

 Nermin Bašić (born 24 November 1983) is a Bosnian professional football manager.
-He is the youngest ever manager that has managed in the Bosnian Premier League, and is the youngest Bosnian manager to obtain a UEFA Pro Licence.
+He is the youngest ever manager that has managed in the Bosnian Premier League, and is the third youngest Bosnian manager to obtain a UEFA Pro Licence.

-During his career, Bašić has managed Bosnian clubs Travnik, Metalleghe-BSI, Tuzla City and Željezničar, and Slovenian clubs Radomlje and Gorica.
+During his career, Bašić managed Bosnian clubs Travnik, Metalleghe-BSI, Tuzla City and Željezničar, and Slovenian clubs Radomlje and Gorica.

 Career

 Travnik

 Bašić started his managerial career very early as a 27 year old.
 Back then he was caretaker manager of Travnik.

 He was then named assistant manager of Travnik after Haris Jaganjac was named manager.
 After Jaganjac got sacked, Bašić stayed as the assistant manager, this time to Husnija Arapović.
 After Arapović left the club, on 28 June 2012, Bašić was named the new manager of Travnik.

-In January 2013 he left Travnik, but only three months later, on 22 April 2013, Bašić was once again named Travnik season.
+In January 2013 he left Travnik, but only three months later, on 22 April 2013, Bašić was once again named Travnik's manager.
 In June 2013, Bašić again left Travnik after, this time, a successful season.